Avalanche Level 1 – Salt Lake City, Utah

 • Duration: 2 Evening Zoom Sessions + 2 Field Days

-Course dates below indicate the first day in the field.
+All field days are consecutive, course dates below indicate the first day in the field.
 See Overview tab for details about mandatory pre-course webinars.

 Participant Info: 1